Ilya SeatedDawns Light Brigade Guild Rules

 3. Sergeant - Players at this rank start getting some responsibility and have a chance to demonstrate leadership.
 A sergeant is expected to help out lower ranks wherever possible.
 Players of this rank can start making a limited amount of withdrawals from the guild bank and can also invite new members to the guild.

-5. General - This rank is mainly reserved for founding members in the guild, though players who have shown great leadership and are well respected by other guild members can also be promoted to this rank.
+6. General - This rank is mainly reserved for founding members and a couple of the guild's longest serving members, though players who have shown great leadership and are well respected by other guild members can also be promoted to this rank.

-7. Guild Master - The guild master is currently Dawnchanter, who is played by Steve.
+7. Guild Master - The guild master is currently Ilya, who is played by Steve.

 Home Rules Members Tips Links